birinders/all-projects/README.md

 <h1>Project Index</h1>
-<p>This is an exhaustive index of all my current projects.
-You can find all of the Source code on their respective repositories, or find the compiled versions in the Releases section.</p>
+<p>This is an exhaustive index of all my current projects on GitHub.
+You can find all of the source code on their respective repositories, or find the compiled versions in the "Releases" section.</p>
 <p><code>pip</code> versions of some Python projects are now available as well!</p>
 <hr>
 <h2>🌟Featured Projects</h2>